cosminbrn/IA4-Arcade-Machine/README.md

 # Brick Invaders

-Brick Invaders is a retro-inspired arcade shooter game, part of the LEGO Arcade Machine project.
+Brick Invaders is a retro-inspired arcade shooter game, part of the Arcade Machine project.
 This folder contains all the code and assets for the Brick Invaders game.

 ## Folder Structure